lucabello/owasp-logger/README.md

 ##### juju debug-log

-`juju debug-log` embeds the OWASP event blob as a JSON in their own logs.
+`juju debug-log` embeds the OWASP event blob as a JSON in the Juju logs.
 Parsing its values into attributes is simple:

 ```yaml
 transform/parse-juju: